 video installation, color, 4:3, silent, be, 2021, 3’16”

-[i am sitting on a beach] is a contemporary twist on Alvin Lucier’s ‘I Am Sitting In a Room’. the starting point of this work is a single shot recording of sea waves during a sunny summer day. this piece of footage is used to train a neural network to predict the future frames that should follow after the end of the recording. these predicted frames are then used to train the network again, to predict the future of this prediction. the cycle continues until we are left with a pure abstraction of the original recording: waving motion amidst a sea of pixels. the resulting film is projected onto a sculpture: a plaster cast of a laptop, which is a material “recording” of a physical object, a machine we use to transport us into cyberspace. resonating Christine Paul’s concept of neomateriality, the work reveals the coded materiality behind its synthetically generated images, and reflects the way in which digital agents and machines (seeming autonomously) see, perceive and mould our world.
+a contemporary twist on Alvin Lucier’s ‘I Am Sitting In a Room’. the starting point of this work is a single shot recording of sea waves during a sunny summer day. this piece of footage is used to train a pix2pix-next-frame-prediction model to forecast the future frames that should follow after the end of the recording. these predicted frames are then used to train the model again, to predict the future of this prediction. the cycle continues until we are left with a pure abstraction of the original recording: waving motion amidst a sea of pixels. the resulting film is projected onto a sculpture: a plaster cast of a laptop, which is a material “recording” of a physical object, a machine we use to transport us into cyberspace. resonating Christiane Paul’s concept of neomateriality, the work reveals the coded materiality behind its synthetically generated images, and reflects the way in which digital agents and machines (seeming autonomously) see, perceive and mould our world.

 camera, editing, model training, postproduction: Jeroen Cluckers